osmcode/osmium-tool/man/osmium-cat.md

 :   Read only objects of given type (*node*, *way*, *relation*, *changeset*).
     By default all types are read.
 This option can be given multiple times.

+--buffer-data
+:   Read all input files into memory and only then write out all the data.
+    This will need a lot of memory and is usually slower than a normal copy.
+    Used for timing the reading and writing phase separately.

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@
 @MAN_INPUT_OPTIONS@